ibraAbuKaff/pdfy/README.md

 # pdfy
-Convert Any Webpage to a PDF using http://pdfy.net/
+Convert Any Webpage to PDF using http://pdfy.net/

 Usage:
 ```